 Generally, SES applications consist of four or five parts:

-– Federal Resume or other online format – read the announcement
+– Federal Resume or another online format – read the announcement

 – Executive Core Qualifications (ECQs)